dotnet/coreclr/Documentation/design-docs/arm64-intrinsics.md

 Where precedence exists within the `System.Runtime.Intrinsics.X86` namespace, identical method names will be
 chosen: `Add`, `Multiply`, `Load`, `Store` ...

+It is also worth noting `System.Runtime.Intrinsics.X86` naming conventions will include the suffix `Scalar` for operations which take vector argument(s), but contain an implicit cast(s) to the base type and therefore operate only on the first item of the argument vector(s).

 ### Intinsic Method Argument Types